jmvelasco/fizzbuzz-kata/docs/development-rules/tdd.md

 - I follow **TPP (Transformation Priority Premise)** to choose the simplest transformation
 - Simple code, no premature optimizations
 - Make it work, we'll improve it later
-- The test passes
-- I commit the green test case
-- I move to the next step
+- The test passes → I move to the next step

 ## 3. 🔵 REFACTOR